 The large East Potomac golf complex is run by the local parks system, so it’s nothing high-end or fancy in terms of design (all of the public courses in DC fall are run by the same department), However, what is very appealing about it is the location.
 Check it out on Google Maps sometime and you’ll see that it’s right in the middle of the Potomac River and just a stone’s throw from the National Mall with all of DC’s monuments nearby.
 I drove by the Lincoln, Jefferson and WWII Memorials while making my way to the course (located in East Potomac Park).
 Arlington National Cemetery is just across the river and you’ll see in the pictures that the Washington Monument is an ever-present background feature throughout the course.

 Basically, it’s a very cool, prime location with just an okay muni-level course.
+The course itself does have plenty of history, as well, as its origins date back to 1916.

 East Potomac actually has three courses with appropriately patriotic names.
 There’s a pitch and putt 9-hole option (Red), an executive 9-hole course (White) and the regulation 18-holer that I played (Blue).